ravgeetdhillon/urlane/README.md

-# urlane
+# UrLane
-AI to monitor traffic at the toll booths.
+UrLane is an AI written in Python to monitor the traffic at the toll booths.